fmorenovr/fmorenovr.github.io/_posts/2017-05-06-Installing-GNOME-Builder-an-IDE-to-develops-projects-using-remote-repositories.md

   ![Builder][GNOME-builder]

 * Then, you can clone any repository using the url of the project you want to clone.
 You can find a complete list of GNOME project [here][project-list].
-I choose [gnome-bluetooth](https://git.gnome.org/browse/gnome-bluetooth/).
+I choose [polari](https://git.gnome.org/browse/polari/).

   So, click on clone button, paste the project url and go.

   ![clone][clonebutton]

-* Finally, you will have your project cloned into gnome-builder:
+* Then, you will have your project cloned into gnome-builder:

   ![builder-init][gnome-builder-init]

+* Finally, you can run the application (in this case is Polari IRC):

+  ![builder-run][gnome-builder-run]

+## Other functionalities

-* Now, we can try clone any repository, for example I use my own [repo][repo-url].
+* You can clone any repository, for example I use my own [repo][repo-url].

   ![builder-clone][builderClone]

-  Then, you can edit your files:
+  Then, you can edit your files and make pull/push on the project:

   ![builder-ide][builderIDE]

+## Listing cloned projects

-* Finally, you can see a list of cloned projects.
+* Each time that you start gnome builder, you can see the list of cloned projects.

   ![builder-list][builderList]